tioui/Handwriting-recognition/README.md

 This is a test and demo of the Neural network Eiffel library.
 It uses the digits Handwriting database from the MNIST (http://yann.lecun.com/exdb/mnist/).
 This is based on the "Neural Networks and Deep Learning" internet book (http://neuralnetworksanddeeplearning.com).

+Note: Please note that the Neural network is not working yet.

 Installation
 ------------